The best camping in South Atikaki Provincial Park, MB

 72km from South Atikaki Provincial Park · 1 site · Tent, RV

-A beautiful piece of property with sites and trails along the Winnipeg River and Pine Creek.
-Beautiful hiking in the boreal shield rocks on site while searching for seasonal berries, mushrooms and beautiful lookouts.
-You can walk along the Winnipeg River and Pine Creek which are both amazing for spotting ducks, geese, swans and other birds nesting along the shore.
-Some sites have full amenities while others are as rustic and secluded as you want.
-The sites each have a firepit to enjoy the evenings while watching the beautiful sunsets.
-Firewood available.
-This is an active farm property so there could be some animal sounds but it only adds to the beauty of this place.
-There is great access to a large dock for tying up your boat, swimming or casting a line and catching a variety of fish.
-We also offer paddle boat, paddle boards, canoe and fishing boat rentals at extra costs.
-There is a large yard for yard games and a volleyball net if you're looking for something sporty to do.
-We also offer accommodations for horse owners as we have fenced paddocks with water and miles of trails to explore nearby, please inquire for additional pricing.
-We will be continuing to add more sites throughout the season but we have many available.
-We look forward to meeting you.
+A beautiful piece of property with campsites and trails along the Winnipeg River and Pine Creek.
+Enjoy scenic hiking through the boreal shield rock landscape on-site while searching for seasonal berries, mushrooms, and beautiful lookouts.
+You can walk along the Winnipeg River and Pine Creek, both of which are excellent for spotting ducks, geese, swans, and other birds nesting along the shore.
+Some sites offer full amenities, while others are as rustic and secluded as you prefer.
+Each site includes a fire pit to enjoy the evenings while watching beautiful sunsets.
+Firewood is available.
+This is an active farm property, so you may hear occasional animal sounds, which only add to the charm of the experience.
+There is excellent access to a large dock for tying up your boat, swimming, or casting a line to catch a variety of fish.
+We also offer paddle boats, paddle boards, canoes, and fishing boat rentals at an additional cost.
+There is a large yard for lawn games and a volleyball net for those looking for something active to do.
+We also offer accommodations for horse owners, including fenced paddocks with water and miles of nearby trails to explore.
+Please inquire for additional pricing.
+We will continue adding more sites throughout the season, but we already have many available.
+We look forward to welcoming you.

 Pets